SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Inheritance

-In 10 to 40 percent of all cases of retinitis pigmentosa, only one person in a family is affected.
-In these families, the disorder is described as simplex.
+In 40 to 50 percent of all cases of nonsyndromic retinitis pigmentosa, only one person in a family is affected.
+In these individuals, the disorder is described as simplex.
 It can be difficult to determine the inheritance pattern of simplex cases because affected individuals may have no affected relatives or may be unaware of other family members with the disease.
-Simplex cases can also result from a new gene mutation that is not present in other family members.
+Although simplex cases can be caused by a new (de novo) gene variant that is not present in other family members, they are typically the result of autosomal recessive inheritance.

 Other Names for This Condition